charleskoffler/clprolf/README.md

 We start from the Java language.
 And we add some very simple concepts.
 The java libraries can be used, while it is a superset of java.
 Simol follow the open-closed principle, while not really modifies java but rather add notions on top on existing object oriented concepts.
 Simol can be used with the simol compiler, or can also be used through the simol framework for java, which provide annotations to introduce simol in java.

+### A REFLECTION ON HOW COULD WE USE ALAN KAY'S OOP OBJECTS
+ So we have a software system, which is OOP, imagined by Alan Kay, based on an emulation of biological cells.
+So what could we do with it?
+Simol just thought about applications we have to write, and simol have looked for a way to fit our programming problems into OOP objects.

 ### ORIGIN OF THE LANGUAGE, SCIENTIFIC DOMAIN INSPIRATION